-Seven RCTs (n=2,644) enrolled populations who were pregnant or had recently given birth who screened positive during routine prenatal care visits or maternity wards.79-84, 90 Five were included in the previous review, and two were identified in searches for the current update.
-One newly identified RCT delivered the intervention to new parents in a committed relationship (couples, described as male and female partners) and all others targeted the intervention to the pregnant or postpartum individual, referred to as women in all included studies.
+Seven RCTs (n=2,644) enrolled populations who were pregnant or had recently given birth who screened positive during routine prenatal care visits or maternity wards.^{80-85, 91} Five were included in the previous review, and two were identified in searches for the current update.^{83, 85} One newly identified RCT delivered the intervention to new parents in a committed relationship (couples, described as male and female partners)85 and all others targeted the intervention to the pregnant or postpartum woman.

-Five RCTs enrolled women who screened positive during routine outpatient prenatal care visits.79, 81-83, 90 Two RCTs enrolled populations from maternity units following childbirth.
-One, the Hawaiian Health Start Program (HSP), enrolled mothers based on the infant's risk of maltreatment determined by chart review and score on the Kempe Family Stress Inventory for screening; however, known involvement by Child Protective Services was an exclusion criterion.
-The second enrolled new parents (couples) in a committed relationship who reported at least one member who had been verbally aggressive toward the other in the previous 6 months but where there was no reported male-to-female physical IPV ever.
-Trial recruiters first asked if the mother would like to determine if she and her partner were eligible; if interested, the mother was asked the screening questions first and fathers were screened later.
+Five RCTs enrolled women who screened positive during routine outpatient prenatal care visits.^{80, 82-84, 91} Two RCTs enrolled populations from maternity units following childbirth.
+One, the Hawaiian Health Start Program (HSP),81 enrolled mothers based on the infant's risk of maltreatment determined by chart review and score on the Kempe Family Stress Inventory for screening;97 however, known involvement by Child Protective Services was an exclusion criterion.81 The second enrolled new parents (couples) in a committed relationship who reported at least one member who had been verbally aggressive toward the other in the previous 6 months but where there was no reported male-to-female physical IPV ever.85 Trial recruiters first asked if the mother would like to determine if she and her partner were eligible; if interested, the mother was asked the screening questions first and fathers were screened later.